 - 6.1 The Commissioner's CFO has undertaken a review of capital investment requirements and likely resource levels.
 Although there is some uncertainty around specific requirements and future funding levels, it is likely that there will be a need to borrow further to fund the Estates Strategy over the life of the Capital Programme. - 6.2 Forecasts suggest that there are potential borrowing options available.
-Short Term borrowing may be attractive throughout 2020/21 as it is expected to be cheaper than long term fixed borrowing.
-Under 10 year PWLB rates are forecast to be lower than longer term borrowing which could enable the spread of debt maturities as the focus in recent years has been to concentrate on long dated debt.

-- 6.3 PWLB rates dropped to their lowest point in September/October 2019 before being increased by the Treasury on 9th October 2019.
-Alternative sources of borrowing are available and the Municipal Bonds Agency have issued a bond on behalf of a Local Authority. - 6.4 The next financial year is expected to see a continuation of the relatively low Bank Rate which may present an opportunity to review the Commissioner's external borrowing strategy.
+Short Term borrowing may be attractive throughout 2021/22 as it is expected to be cheaper than long term fixed borrowing.
+Under 10 year PWLB rates are forecast to be lower than longer term borrowing which could enable the spread of debt maturities as the focus in recent years has been to concentrate on long dated debt. - 6.3 As mentioned previously PWLB rates dropped to their lowest point in November 2020.
+Alternative sources of borrowing are available and the Municipal Bonds Agency have issued a bond on behalf of a Local Authority. - 6.4 The next financial year is expected to see a continuation of the relatively low bank rate which may present an opportunity to review the Commissioner's external borrowing strategy.
 If investments exceed the borrowing requirement over the next year, and cash can be accessed from maturing investments, consideration needs to be given to the potential of internal borrowing. - 6.5 As long term borrowing rates are expected to be higher than rates on the loss of investment income, and look likely to be so going forward, it may be preferable to avoid some new external borrowing to maximise savings in the short term.
-A reduction of investments also has the benefit of reducing exposure to interest rate and credit risk. - 6.6 The Commissioner's CFO will continue to cautiously monitor the interest rate market and adopt a pragmatic approach to any changing circumstances such as the evolving Estates Strategy or deployment of new technology.
+A reduction of investments also has the benefit of reducing exposure to interest rate and credit risk.

+6.6 The Commissioner's CFO will continue to cautiously monitor the interest rate market and adopt a pragmatic approach to any changing circumstances such as the evolving Estates Strategy or deployment of new technology.